Improving Forecasts for Heterogeneous Time Series by "Averaging", with Application to Food Demand Forecast: Introduction

 In terms of short time series, there is little literature available to tackle this challenge. \citet{short_ts_techniques} compare simple and machine learning based models on a set of short time series ($14$ to $21$ observations each) regarding crimes in Mexico.
 The authors conclude that simple models like simple moving average or ARIMA perform better than more complex models such as neural networks.

 Considering all mentioned aspects, our contributions are as follows.
-This paper proposes a meta framework for forecasting a set of possibly very heterogeneous time series by utilizing a range of local models and aggregating them in an appropriate way, exploiting similarity of those time series.
-That way, we firstly allow for simple models in case of short time series, and still do not require a large total number of observations as is the case for complex global models.
+This paper proposes a meta framework for forecasting a set of possibly very heterogeneous time series by utilizing a range of local models and aggregating them in an appropriate way, exploiting similarities of those time series.
+The similarities can be seen as homogeneous parts of the time series.
+Hence we do require that there exists some homegeneity in the heteregenous set of time series.

+In fact, every time series in a dataset is modelled by a local model.
+For each time series, we obtain a set of forecasts using the estimated models of its neighboring time series, and perform a type of model averaging to improve its forecasts.
+This differs from regular model averaging where one time series is modelled by a variety of models.
+Benefits of this approach are that we firstly allow for simple models in case of short time series, and still do not require a large total number of observations as is the case for complex global models.
 Therefore, we can say that our methodology is a mixture approach: using local models while still taking into account the whole set of time series in the forecast procedure.
-Compared to \citet{hts_hyndman} we do not assume a predefined group structure.
-We do, however, build groups of time series that are close to each other to improve forecasts yielded by the possibly simple local models.
+This procedure remains very flexible since we do not fix any family of possible models.
+Even the use of more complex models such as neural networks is still possible.

 The rest of the paper is structered as follows.
-In Section \ref{sec:dtw} we introduce the measure of (dis-)similarity as it is useed in our methodology, namely \textit{Dynamic Time Warping} (DTW).
-Afterwards we shortly outline how DTW can be used to obtain an average time series (Section \ref{sec: dtw_avg}).
+In Section \ref{sec:dtw} we introduce the measure of (dis-)similarity as it is used in our methodology, namely \textit{Dynamic Time Warping} (DTW).
+More details are available in \ref{sec: dtw2}.
 Section \ref{sec:knn} introduces the notion of $k$-nearest neighbors in the context of time series while in Section \ref{sec:mavg} we propose several averaging methods to improve forecasts.
-A simple theoretical motivation is given in Section \ref{sec:th_mot} where we validate the notion of model averaging under certain assumptions.
-Section \ref{sec:eval} is about the evaluation technique we apply followed by the data application using food demand data of smart fridges in Section \ref{sec:data_application}.
-Concluding remarks are given in Section \ref{sec:conc}
+In \ref{sec: dtw_avg} we shortly outline how DTW can be used to obtain an average time series while a simple theoretical motivation is given in \ref{sec:th_mot} where we validate the notion of model averaging under certain assumptions.
+Section \ref{sec:eval} is about the evaluation techniques we apply followed by experiments in Section~\ref{sec:experiments} where $5$ different datasets are modelled and deepening diagnostics are performed for one of the datasets.
+Concluding remarks are given in Section \ref{sec:conc}.